 Athletic Training at MCLA

-The Athletic Training Program is accredited by the CAATE.
-The Athletic Training Program prepares students to become certified athletic trainers (ATC); upon graduation, students are eligible to sit for the BOC exam.
-Click here to view the BOC exam results.
+The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program prepares students to become Certified Athletic Trainers (ATC); upon graduation, students are eligible to sit for the Board of Certification (BOC) exam.
+Click here to view MCLA's BOC exam results.

 Why MCLA is Different

 You receive instruction in athletic training specific course work through classroom, laboratory, and clinical education.
 Completion of 1,000 hours of clinical experience is required for graduation.
-In addition to working with MCLA's student athletes and the MCLA Dance Company, the program takes advantage of a wide range of local clinical sites such as Mount Anthony Union High School*, Williamstown Physical
+In addition to working with MCLA's Dance Company, the program takes advantage of a wide range of local clinical sites such as Berkshire Health Systems, Berkshire Orthopaedic Associates, Mount Anthony Union High School*, Rensselaer Polytechnic Institute^, Williamstown Physical Therapy, Williams College, and Southern Vermont College.

 *Requires CORI check to work with minors, no additional cost to the student.